How Weavr works

 Users

-In this guide, a user is one of your customers' end users-someone who authenticates into your app to act on an Identity's behalf.
+In this guide, a user is one of your customers' end users, someone who authenticates into your app to act on a customer's behalf.
 This is distinct from you, the developer, who manages your Program through the Weavr dashboard.

 Instruments

 An InstrumentInstrument A financial product owned by an Identity.
-There are two types: Managed Accounts (stored-value accounts that hold balances and can receive wire transfers) and Managed Cards (prepaid cards - virtual or physical - used for purchases). is a financial product owned by an Identity.
+There are two types: Managed Accounts (stored-value accounts that hold balances and can receive wire transfers) and Managed Cards (prepaid cards - virtual or physical - used for purchases). is a financial product owned by a customer.
 We offer two types:

 Managed account